enrondata/enrondata/README.md

-# EnronData
+# EnronData.org

 [![Docs][docs-readthedocs-svg]][docs-readthedocs-link]

-EnronData.org is a project to collect information on the Enron data sets released by the [Federal Energy Regulatory Commission (FERC)](http://www.ferc.gov/).
+This is the repo for EnronData.org, a project to collect information on the Enron data sets released by the [Federal Energy Regulatory Commission (FERC)](http://www.ferc.gov/).

 Please go to [https://enrondata.readthedocs.org](https://enrondata.readthedocs.org) to view the contents of this site.